 If there is interest in your application, CIA recruiters will initiate contact with you by phone or email.
 Emails from CIA recruiters will have a .gov extension.
 Please check your email spam filter settings or spam folder to ensure receipt of these emails.

 The Real ID Act Advisory for interviews and employment processing appointments at agency facilities.
 The Real ID Act is a federal law which creates national standards for state-issued driver’s licenses and requires federal agencies to apply new rules for individuals entering their facilities.
 The Real ID Act specifies that all federal agencies may only accept a state-issued driver’s license or identification card for access to its facilities if it is issued by states or territories that are Real ID Act compliant or have an extension.
-The current list of noncompliant states or territories includes Alaska, American Samoa, Arizona, Kentucky, Louisiana, Maine, Massachusetts, Montana, and Oklahoma.
-The Federal government has begun a 90-day notification period scheduled to end on 21 July 2014.
-On 21 July, the enforcement period will begin and driver’s licenses or identification cards from noncompliant states will be treated as invalid.
+As of 1 August 2015, the list of noncompliant states or territories includes: American Samoa, Louisiana, Minnesota, New Hampshire, and New York.
+As of 21 July 2014, the enforcement period will begin and driver’s licenses or identification cards from noncompliant states will be treated as invalid.
 Individuals holding licenses from noncompliant states or territories will need to present acceptable alternate forms of ID to include US and Foreign Passports, Military or Federal IDs, Military and DoD Common Access Cards (CAC), Personal Identity Verification (PIV) Cards, Government IDs and Credentials, and US Congressional IDs.
-If you have any questions about the Real ID Act please contact us.
+To review an up to date list of compliant states you may refer to .
+DHS.gov

 Be prepared to undergo a thorough background investigation examining your life's history, your character, trustworthiness, reliability and soundness of judgment.
 We also examine your freedom from conflicting allegiances, potential to be coerced, and willingness and ability to abide by regulations governing the use, handling and the protection of sensitive information.
 The Agency uses the polygraph to check the veracity of this information.
 The hiring process also includes a thorough mental and physical medical examination in relation to performing essential job functions.